SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 ## Nodes and Cores

 Each individual computer in a cluster is commonly referred to as a "node".
 Inside each node will be several processor chips that do the actual computation.
 Until around the mid 2000s most desktop/laptop computers had only a single processor, but since then most are multi-core meaning they effectively have multiple processors but all on one physical chip.
-A typical node in a cluster will have anything from 8 to 40 cores in total often across several physical processor chips.
+A typical node in a cluster will have anything from 8 to 80 cores in total often across several physical processor chips.

-## HPC Wales and Super Computing Wales

-### HPC Wales

-HPC Wales ran from 2010 to 2015 and provided clusters in Aberystwyth, Bangor, Cardiff, Glamorgan and Swansea.
-The final systems are being shutdown in late 2018, all users should now use Super Computing Wales.

-### SCW

-Super Computing Wales (SCW) is a new project to replace HPC Wales involving Aberystwyth, Bangor, Cardiff and Swansea universities.
-It started in 2015 and runs until 2020.
-It includes new systems in Cardiff (known as Hawk) and Swansea (known as Sunbird).

-## Super Computing Wales Research Software Engineers

-Each university is employing research software engineers who will work with researchers to:
+# Raspberry Pi

+The Raspberry Pi is a low cost single board computer about the size of a credit card.
+The original version featured just a single core processor equivalent to a desktop computer from the late 1990s and 512 megabytes of RAM.
+The latest feature quad core processors and up to four gigabytes of RAM, its more equivalent to a desktop from the late 2000s.

+## Why build a cluster out Raspberry Pis?

+* Its cheap
-* Convert existing software to run on the HPC system
+* It means we can teach without impacting on the real system
-* Optimise code to run more efficiently on HPC systems
-* Write new software
-* Help with training, on-boarding and project development

-### How to get access?

-Apply for an account via the "My Super Computing Wales" webpage at [My SCW](https://my.supercomputing.wales).
-You can sign into this webpage using your normal university username and password.
-You will then be able to set or change your Super Computing Wales password from this page.

-To use the system you will have to apply for a project as well as a user account.
-Everyone on this course should have been added to a training project, this project is time limited.
-If you would like to use SCW for your research then you will have to apply for your own project or join an existing one.

-#### Project Application Process

-The project form is used to assess whether SCW has enough resources for what you want.
-PhD students and RAs need to get your supervisor/PI to approve their projects.
-Projects are assessed by SCW staff who are looking for two key targets:

-  * Grant income that can be attributed to Super Computing Wales.
-  * Science Outputs (e.g. journal papers)

-At this stage you do NOT need to pay any money to SCW, simply attribute that the grant funding required access to the system.
-Funding which attributes other projects funded by the Welsh European Funding Office (WEFO) cannot be counted towards SCW.

-If you are writing a grant application and intend to use SCW please mention it in the grant and let us know.
-There are project targets to bring in approx £8 million of funding, Aberystwyth's target is around £800k.
-This should be easily achievable, but bringing in far more will help us get follow on funding for SCW.
+* Its much easier to run into and under resource limits
+* We can see the real hardware instead of using something in a distant data centre